Purchasing and Contracting (Procurement)

 2. for contracts exceeding $100,000, the agency must require written disclosure by the contractor of all information that the agency deems relevant to a responsibility determination;

 3. for all contracts, the agency must include in the procurement record certification that it has reasonable assurances that the contractor is responsible and documentation of the basis for its determination.
-Additional information about vendor responsibility, including suggested forms and templates, and links to useful resources, can be found at the OSC web site on Vendor Responsibility and the Office of General Services (OGS) web site under Procurement Law, Guidelines and Procedures, Procurement Council/Procurement Guidelines, Procurement Bulletins and Related Procurement Information, Best Practices-Determining Vendor Responsibility.
+Additional information about vendor responsibility, including suggested forms and templates, and links to useful resources, can be found at the OSC web site on Vendor Responsibility and the Office of General Services (OGS) web site under Procurement Law, Guidelines and Procedures, Procurement Council/Procurement Guidelines, Guide to Financial Operations and Related Procurement Information, Best Practices-Determining Vendor Responsibility.

 O. Consulting Services Reporting: State Finance Law Sections 8 and 163 require that State contractors disclose by employment category, the number of persons employed to provide services under a contract for consulting services, the number of hours worked and the amount paid to the contractor by the State as compensation for work performed by these employees.
 This includes information on any persons working under any subcontracts with the State contractor.
 A contract for consulting services is defined as any contract entered into by a State agency for analysis, evaluation, research, training, data processing, computer programming, engineering, environmental, health, and mental health services, accounting, auditing, paralegal, legal, or similar services.